 Background on Brooke

-Founded in 2002, Brooke Charter Schools is a network of college preparatory public schools with five campuses in Boston.
+Brooke Charter Schools, founded in 2002, are a network of five high-performing public charter schools in Boston.
 Brooke currently serves 1,899 students in grades K-11 and will grow to serve 2,200 students in grades K-12 by 2023.

 The community and students we serve are diverse, and we are committed to reflecting that diversity in our staff.
 We strive to have the most diverse applicant pool possible; to that end, we encourage individuals of all backgrounds to apply for any position at Brooke Charter Schools.
-By fostering a diverse and inclusive environment, we provide the best educational experience to prepare our students for a future reflective of the world in which we live.
+By fostering a diverse and inclusive environment, we provide the best educational experience to prepare our students for a future reflective of the world we live in.